Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 Should you accept friendship from an ex?

 Let’s face it.
 Breakups are never easy.
-Even when a relationship ends on good terms, remaining friends with an ex can be difficult.
+Even when a relationship ends on good terms, it can be difficult to remain friends with an ex.
 There are many factors to consider before deciding whether or not to accept friendship from an ex.

 For one, it’s mandatory to think about your current relationship status.
 If you’re in a new relationship, it may not be wise to remain friends with an ex, as this could create jealousy or tension.